-This leaf art project showcases the pretty contrast that happens when you add opaque metallic lines on top of a shiny marker drawing.
+This leaf art project showcases the contrast of opaque metallic lines on top of a shiny marker drawing.

 These colorful leaves were made for an art trading card project, but the idea could easily transfer make other applications as well.